DAVIS: OOD Detection via Dominant Activations and Variance for Increased Separation: Analysis of the Hyperparameter

 \section{Analysis of the Hyperparameter $\gamma$}

 In this section, we conduct two ablation studies.
 We begin by evaluating the OOD detection performance using different statistical feature representations, including the maximum \( m(\mathbf{x}) \), the mean \( \mu(\mathbf{x}) \), and a combination of \( \mu(\mathbf{x}) \) and the standard deviation \( \sigma(\mathbf{x}) \).
 This is followed by an analysis using the median value within each activation map, as well as the entropy computed over individual activation maps.
+For the purpose of this study, we limit our experiment to SUN, Place, Texture and iNaturalist (ImageNet benchmark)

 We evaluate OOD detection performance using different formulations of \( \approach \) on the CIFAR and ImageNet benchmark, as formulated in Equation~\ref{eq:davis_formulation}.
-In particular for CIFAR benchmark, we vary the parameter \( \gamma \) over the set \(\{1.0, 2.0, 3.0, 4.0\}\) and compare the results using the energy score, as summarized in Table~\ref{table:ablation_cifar}.
+In particular for CIFAR benchmark, we vary the parameter \( \gamma \) over the set \(\{1.0, 2.0, 3.0, 4.0\}\) and compare the results using the energy score, as summarized in Table~\ref{table:ablation_cifar_10} and Table~\ref{table:ablation_cifar_100}.
 Similarly for ImageNet benchmark, we vary the parameter \( \gamma \) over the set \(\{0.5, 1.0, 1.5, 2.0\}\) and compare the results using the energy score, as summarized in Table~\ref{table:ablation_imagenet}.
 Notably, we do not incorporate any existing techniques in this experiment; instead, we directly report the FPR95 and AUROC scores using the standard energy-based score.

-From Table~\ref{table:ablation_imagenet} and Table~\ref{table:ablation_cifar}, we observe that as \( \gamma \) increases, the improvement in OOD detection performance gradually diminishes.
+From Table~\ref{table:ablation_imagenet}, Table~\ref{table:ablation_cifar_10} and ~\ref{table:ablation_cifar_100}, we observe that as \( \gamma \) increases, the improvement in OOD detection performance gradually diminishes.
 When \( \gamma \) becomes very large, the performance saturates, leading to marginal gains or stagnation.
 Additionally, as \( \gamma \) increases, the behavior of the score function tends to converge to that of using \( m(\mathbf{x}) \) alone.

 \begin{landscape}

 \end{landscape}